EricssonResearch/Multicast-OSCOAP/draft-ietf-core-oscore-groupcomm.md

 1. The multicaster endpoint retrieves the Security Context by using the Token of the received response message.

 2. The multicaster endpoint retrieves the Sender ID from the "kid" parameter of the received COSE object.
 Then, the Sender ID is used to retrieve the correct Recipient Context associated to the listener endpoint and used to process the response message.
-When receiving a secure CoAP response message from that listener endpoint for the first time, the multicaster endpoint creates a new Recipient Context, initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, and includes the listener endpoint's public key.
+When receiving a secure response message from that listener endpoint for the first time, the multicaster endpoint creates a new Recipient Context, initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, and includes the listener endpoint's public key.

 3. The multicaster endpoint retrieves the corresponding public key of the listener endpoint from the associated Recipient Context.
 Then, it verifies the counter signature and decrypts the response message.

-The mapping between response messages from listener endpoints and the associated multicast request message from a multicaster endpoint relies on the 3-tuple (Group ID, Sender ID, Partial IV) associated to the secure multicast request message.
+The mapping between response messages from listener endpoints and the associated group request from a multicaster endpoint relies on the pair (Sender ID, Partial IV) associated to the secure group request.
 This is used by listener endpoints as part of the Additional Authenticated Data when protecting their own response message, as described in {{sec-cose-object}}.

 # Synchronization of Sequence Numbers # {#sec-synch-seq-num}

-Upon joining the group, new listeners are not aware of the sequence number values currently used by different multicasters to transmit multicast request messages.
-This means that, when such listeners receive a secure multicast request from a given multicaster for the first time, they are not able to verify if that request is fresh and has not been replayed.
-The same applies when a listener endpoint loses synchronization with sequence numbers of multicasters, for instance after a device reboot.
+Upon joining the group, new listeners are not aware of the sequence number values currently used by different multicasters to transmit group requests.
+This means that, when such listeners receive a secure group request from a given multicaster for the first time, they are not able to verify if that request is fresh and has not been replayed.
+The same holds when a listener endpoint loses synchronization with sequence numbers of multicasters, for instance after a device reboot.

 The exact way to address this issue depends on the specific use case and its synchronization requirements.
 The list of methods to handle synchronization of sequence numbers is part of the group communication policy, and different listener endpoints can use different methods. {{synch-ex}} describes three possible approaches that can be considered.